inveniosoftware/training/12-managing-access/README.md

 """REST API for my-site."""
 ```

-4. Go to the api search page `https://127.0.0.1:5000/api/records/` and check that if it displays only the records owned by current user
+4. Go to the api search page `https://127.0.0.1:5000/api/records/` and check that it displays only the records owned by the current user

-5. Go to UI search page `https://127.0.0.1:5000/search?page=1&size=20&q=` and check if it displays only the records owned by current user
+5. Go to the UI search page `https://127.0.0.1:5000/search?page=1&size=20&q=` and check that it displays only the records owned by the current user

 ## Step 3 - Create permissions

-### Use case: restrict creation of the records only for authenticated users
+### Use case: restrict creation of records to authenticated users

-1. Implement the permission factory
+1. Implement the permission factory in `my_site/records/permissions.py`

 ```python
 from invenio_access import Permission, authenticated_user